tamaratambyah/GridapGeosciences.jl/README.md

 # GridapGeosciences

-GridapGeosciences.jl extends the [Gridap ecosystem](https://github.com/gridap) to the numerical approximation of partial differential equations on two and three dimensional cubed sphere manfiolds.
+GridapGeosciences.jl extends the [Gridap ecosystem](https://github.com/gridap) to the numerical approximation of partial differential equations on two and three dimensional cubed sphere manifolds.
 The cubed sphere meshes are design with high performance computing  in mind.

 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](PENDING)